jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 MOI defines some commonly used sets, but the interface is extensible to other sets recognized by the solver.

-[TODO: finish list of currently supported sets, or at least important ones.]

 * **[`LessThan(upper)`](@ref MathOptInterface.LessThan)**: ``\{ x \in \mathbb{R} : x \le \mbox{upper} \}``
 * **[`GreaterThan(lower)`](@ref MathOptInterface.GreaterThan)**: ``\{ x \in \mathbb{R} : x \ge \mbox{lower} \}``
 * **[`EqualTo(value)`](@ref MathOptInterface.GreaterThan)**: ``\{ x \in \mathbb{R} : x = \mbox{value} \}``